SIR Model Parameters

 Technologies utilised in this page

 I was impressed with the capabilities of the graphing library, Plotly, and decided to display it using a contemporary subject.
 With the current popularity of Python, I opted to explore the package using this language.
 This created a small dilemma in that my domain i.e. the particular offering I subscribe to does not support Python.
-Luckily Heroku solved this problem for me as I was able to roll-out the 'graph app' on their PaaS and via a JSON download to my domain's server present the graph using my C# based MVC ASP.net site.
+Luckily PythonAnywhere (initially used Heroku, but no longer a free offering) solved this problem for me as I was able to roll-out the 'graph app' on their PaaS and via a JSON download to my domain's server present the graph using my C# based MVC ASP.net site.
 Quite a rabbit hole!
 Possibly there was a easier way, but I may not have learnt as much :)